vamkat/social-network/backend/shared/go/customtypes/README.md

 **Usage**: For lists of IDs.
 Implements `Scan()` and `Value()` methods for use in postgress database calls.

+**Extra Features**: Implements `Unique()` method that returns a copy of type 'Ids' with only the unique entries of the given instance.

 ### About

 **Description**: Bio or description text.